NotArb/Jupiter/BOTCONFIG.md

 # Note: Enabling this may result in opening multiple token accounts, which can affect your balance due to account creation fees.
 # Token accounts are only opened once.
 Adjust your filters to limit the number of tokens if this is a concern.
-[jupiter_token_fetcher] # Also referred to as a token supplier enabled=true # Enable or disable the Jupiter token fetcher fetch_ms=10000 # Interval for fetching tradable tokens from Jupiter (in milliseconds) max_per_cycle=5 # Maximum number of tokens to attempt a swap per cycle required_tags=[ # Fetched tokens must match at least one group to be accepted.
+[jupiter_token_fetcher] # Also referred to as a token supplier enabled=true # Enable or disable the Jupiter token fetcher (default: true) fetch_ms=10000 # Interval for fetching tradable tokens from Jupiter (in milliseconds) max_per_cycle=5 # Maximum number of tokens to attempt a swap per cycle required_tags=[ # Fetched tokens must match at least one group to be accepted.